Angilram (bishop of Metz)

 Angilram had an interest in historiography and liturgy.
 He commissioned Paul the Deacon to write a history of the diocese of Metz and may have had a role in the production of the Royal Frankish Annals.
-He also added three paragaphs to the Rule of Chrodegang, including adding the celebration of the Octave of Pentecost.
+He also added three paragraphs to the Rule of Chrodegang, including adding the celebration of the Octave of Pentecost.
 The oldest version of the Ordines Romani has also been attributed to Angilram.
 He commissioned the first single-volume Bible of the Carolingian Renaissance, but it was lost in 1944.